-Supervisory positions: Member of the Supervisory Board of KLM N.V., Member of the Supervisory Board of Howaldt & Co.
-Investment-aktiengesellschaft TGV (Hamburg, Germany)

-Other positions: Chair of PGGM Advisory Board for Responsible Investment, Chair of Stichting INSID (Institute for sustainable innovation & development directed by His Royal Highness Prince Carlos de Bourbon Parme), Member of the 'Inspirational Board' (Advisory Board) of CPI Governance, Chair of Stichting Social Finance NL.
+Supervisory positions: Member of Supervisory Board of KLM N.V., Member of the Supervisory Board of Howaldt & Co.
+Investmentaktiengesellschaft TGV (Hamburg, Germany).
+Other positions: Chair of PGGM Advisory Board for Responsible Investment, Chair of Stichting INSID (Institute for sustainable innovation & development directed by His Royal Highness Prince Carlos de Bourbon Parme), Member of the 'Inspirational Board' (Advisory Board) of CPI Governance, Chair of Stichting Social Finance NL

-Jurgen Stegmann (Dutch, male, 1960)
+Jurgen Stegmann (Dutch, male, 1960) Member

 Jurgen Stegmann was appointed to the Supervisory Boards of ABN AMRO Group N.V. and ABN AMRO Bank N.V. on 12 August 2016.
 His term expires at the first general meeting after 12 August 2020.
-Last executive position held: Director of Stegmanagement B.V.